Charlotte1904/CrunchBaseDE/README.md

 Topic Network where topics that are often mentioned together are linked and “pulled together” (see graph below).

+- The color of nodes identify how important nodes are within a graph.
+Darker-color nodes at the center are general topics (technology, tech, software, . . ) that can be used to describe any tech event.

+- Slightly-darker nodes on the outside is the central node for subgraphs.
+They indicate natural groupings within the data.
+This supports community detection - detection of subgraphs where a set of nodes is densely connected internally and sparsely connected externally.

 <center><img src="./Images/techtopicnetwork.png" ></center>